 28. Consider taking a walking tour

-But in the Dutch capital of Amsterdam, there are many different kinds of tours available, so you can choose one that interests you.
+If you want to learn more about Amsterdam and its history, consider taking a walking tour.
+This is one of the most apparent Amsterdam travel tips, as it’s common for nearly every city.
+But in the Dutch capital of Amsterdam, many different kinds of tours are available, so you can choose one that interests you.

 See Related: Best Amsterdam Tours